When to Sue for Erb’s Palsy

 Contact a Kentucky Birth Injury Lawyer

-To learn more about when to sue for Erb’s palsy and what legal options may be available to you, reach out to an experienced Kentucky birth injury lawyer at Wilt and Thompson, PLLC, to discuss the circumstances of your case.
+To learn more about when to sue for Erb’s palsy and what legal options may be available to you, reach out to an experienced Kentucky birth injury lawyer at Wilt and Associates, PLLC, to discuss the circumstances of your case.
 You can fill out the quick contact form we have included at the bottom of this page or give our office a call at 502-253-9110 when you are ready to get started on your case.